CoreyGumbs/PySqware_HTTP/README.md

 #### Secrets.json
-Thsi file is where you will store all sensitive data used for the Square API headers, module file storage directories, etc.
+This is the json file is where you will store all sensitive data used for the Square API headers, module file storage directories, etc.

 **Sample Structure**
 ```